How to Share Data Products from Snowflake to Google BigQuery

 Amplify provides a platform purpose-built for sharing Snowflake data products directly to BigQuery (and other destinations) - securely, reliably, and without all the manual setup.

-With Amplify, you can publish your Snowflake data products and let your BigQuery consumers access them seamlessly — no scripts, no storage buckets, no headaches.
+With Amplify, you can publish your Snowflake data products and let your BigQuery consumers access them seamlessly with no scripts or headaches.

 In the rest of this guide, we’ll walk through the traditional steps so you understand what’s going on under the hood.
 But if you’re ready to save time and focus on impact, head over to Amplify Data and start sharing smarter today.